 Was the Project managed appropriately?

-The overall management of the mini project as well as connection to shepherd was adequate and efficient.
+The overall management of the mini project as well as thw connection to shepherd was adequate and efficient.

 Risks

 Risk of CDMI community not being active enough.
 Unfortunately, the ecosystem of CDMI is still in a pretty young state and initial plan to benefit from the community libraries, clients and server implementation remained in a delayed form.
-Which has greatly reduced an added value of using an open standard.
+This situation has greatly reduced an added value of using an open standard.

 TSA4.6: Dynamic deployments for OCCI compliant clouds